MGovier/WebMark/README.md

 Based on requirements learned through meeting experienced lecturers and analyzing current tools.

 ## User Guide
-The [user guide](https://mgovier.github.io/WebMark/user/) details the steps to use the application as an end-user.
+The [user guide](https://mgovier.github.io/WebMark/user/) details how to use the application as an end-user.

 ## Installation